bombasticSlacks/Aspirant/Game/Trades-Training.md

 You can buy any item, even a person's personal equipment.

 #### Promissory Note
-You can go into debt an amount of silver equal to 10 x [Fellowship](Fellowship) by writing promissory notes to merchants.
+You can go into debt an amount of silver equal to 10 x [Communication](Communication) by writing promissory notes to merchants.
 You need to pay this off before you can use this ability again.

 #### Suburbanite
 You receive a +1 to all skill tests related to surviving and navigating urban areas.